niallio9/MatACE/README.txt

 matACE v1 README - NJR 11/2017

 These are a group of matlab functions that can be used to read and manipulate ACE-FTS data.
-There are also some functions for reading using the ACE DMP information.
+There are also some functions for reading and using the ACE DMP information.
 The ACE data netcdf files and ACE DMP files are available online.

 The trace species geolocation data for ace occultations are read into separate matlab structures, and can be merged together afterwards